History

 Our History

-In 1921, Rev. Paul Woldt of Trinity Lutheran Church in Lansing, MI began working with the Lutheran students at Michigan State University, then known as MI Agricultural College.
-In 1931, Rev. Philip Schroeder took over for Rev. Woldt and served for eight years.Since Christ Lutheran Church was built in Lansing and was closer to MSU than Trinity Lutheran, Christ Lutheran assumed the campus ministry during 1939 and 1940.
+In 1921, Rev. Paul Woldt of Trinity Lutheran Church in Lansing, MI began working with the Lutheran students at Michigan State University, then known as Michigan Agricultural College.
+In 1931, Rev. Philip Schroeder took over for Rev. Woldt and served for eight years.
+Christ Lutheran Church, Lansing assumed the campus ministry in 1939 and 1940 since his church was closer to MSU than Trinity Lutheran,.
 Following in his father’s footsteps, Rev. Enno Woldt served as part time pastor.
 Their home became a virtual second home to students.

-Gamma Delta Regional Conference 1949
+Gamma Delta Regional Conference, 1949

-Martin Luther Chapel Lutheran Student Center 1954
+Martin Luther Chapel Lutheran Student Center, 1954

-On August 1, 1955, Martin Luther Chapel and House received the first full time student pastor in its history, Dr. Gerhart Mundinger.
-Having received his Ph.D. at the University of Wisconsin, he then completed his studies for the full time ministry at Concordia Seminary in St. Louis.
-On March 4, 1956, at the Installation Banquet, the chapel students honored Rev. Enno Woldt for having served for sixteen years as the student pastor, for helping to establish a Gamma Delta Chapter, and for his instrumental leadership in purchasing the new facility.
+On August 1, 1955, Martin Luther Chapel and house received the first full time student pastor in its history, Dr. Gerhart Mundinger.
+Having received his Ph.D. at the University of Wisconsin, completed his studies for ministry at Concordia Seminary in St. Louis.
+On March 4, 1956, at the installation banquet, Rev. Enno Woldt was honored for 16 years of service as the student pastor, for helping establish a Gamma Delta Chapter, and for his instrumental leadership in the purchase of the new facility.
 Dr. Mundinger was ordained as the full time pastor June 3, 1956.
-Dr. Mundinger also served as a lecturer in the university religion department.
-On December 10, 1956, a chapel assembly was officially formed by the English District of the Missouri Synod.
-Students carried out the ministry on the Michigan State University campus.
-Student officers were elected and assumed responsibility for the various activities normally associated with a local congregation of the Lutheran Church.
-Pastor Mundinger left in July of 1958 to serve as student pastor in Fort Wayne, IN.
-Rev. Donald Ortner, an assistant to the pastor at Grace Lutheran Church in Pontiac, served as interim pastor in 1958-59.
-Rev. and Mrs. Ortner had been members of the chapel the previous year.
-It was felt the vacancy would last six or seven weeks.
+Dr. Mundinger also lectured at MSU in the religion department.
+In December a chapel assembly was officially formed by the English District of the Missouri Synod.
+Students carried out the ministry on the Michigan State University campus and student officers were elected to lead the various activities of the local Lutheran Church congregation.
+Pastor Mundinger left in 1958.
+Rev. Donald Ortner, assistant pastor at Grace Lutheran Church in Pontiac, became interim pastor for a year.
 Mrs. Ortner served as organist and their son, Stephen, was the altar boy.
-Pastor Henry Gross, a retired pastor assisting at Christ Church, and Pastor David Metzger, a retired Wisconsin synod pastor from Lansing, usually preached when Pastor Ortner carried out his duties at Grace Church in Pontiac.
+Pastor Henry Gross, a retired pastor assisting at Christ Church, and Pastor David Metzger, a retired Wisconsin synod pastor from Lansing, preached when Pastor Ortner was preaching at Grace Church.
+Pastor Ortner conducted the Sunday night Vespers to stay in contact with the students.
+In addition to his chapel duties, he taught at Rodney B. Wilson High School in St. Johns and also studied for his doctorate degree.
+His wife, active members, students and Gamma Delta members, were instrumental with additional duties of the chapel.
+The chapel was truly a student centered, student governed and student run church.
+Despite questions at this time of ongoing funding for the ministry, newer facilities and a pastor, God continued to bless us.

 In the fall of 1959, the students received their second full time pastor, the Rev. William Britton, who had previously served as student pastor at Kansas University.
 In the summer of 1960 the English District of the Lutheran Church voted to provide the MSU students with a better facility.
 Thus began the exciting time of planning and then, construction of a new facility to replace the house on Abbot Road, the Martin Luther Chapel and Student Center.
 The house that had served as Martin Luther Chapel and Student Center was razed, and on the same piece of land, a church was built.
 The cornerstone was placed in October, 1963.
 One year later, the dedication service for the completed building took place.
 The shingles of this stave church, which is mostly roof at a very steep incline, were all cut and placed by the hands of one man with only two tools.
 All the bricks were hand made.
 During the time of construction, the Michigan State University chapel was used for worship services.
 Rev. Theodore Bundenthal served as Pastor from 1961-1967.
 During his time there, the new building was constructed and dedicated.
 Rev. David Kruse began his ministry in 1967.
 He continued to expand the ministry primarily by involving the community in a larger role in the ministry.
 In the late 1970’s, he replaced the “big green school bus,” which had been used to transport students, with a van.